 Why do babies spit up?

-Your baby may also spit up if they have had too much to drink and their stomach is full.
-The excess fluid can put additional pressure on the LES, leading to spit up.
-You can compare that to feeling ‘uncomfortably full’ after a holiday meal.
+Your baby may also spit up if the drank too much.
+The extra fluid can increase the pressure on the LES, leading to spit up.
+It’s similar to that ‘uncomfortably full’ feeling after a holiday meal.
 However, you don’t spit up your food because your LES is fully matured.
+Heartburn?
+That’s stomach acid coming up through your LES and irritating your esophagus.
+But because you’re upright and your esophagus is longer than when you were a baby, you don’t spit up.

 What is the difference between spit up and vomit?